srp/julia/doc/manual/metaprogramming.rst

 Interpolation
 ~~~~~~~~~~~~~

-Direction construction of :obj:`Expr` objects with value arguments is
+Direct construction of :obj:`Expr` objects with value arguments is
 powerful, but :obj:`Expr` constructors can be tedious compared to "normal"
 Julia syntax.
 Instead, Julia allows "splicing" or interpolation of expression
 objects, prefixed with ``$``, into quoted expressions.
 The above example